Hardware Component

 sys.exit(app.exec_())

-From here, in general, 2 files in ScopeFoundryHW/random_number_gen are important and will be modified to complete part 1:
+From here, in general, two files in ScopeFoundryHW/random_number_gen are important and will be modified to complete Part 1:

-Go ahead and replace the content of random_gen_dev.dev with the following content
+Replace the content of random_gen_dev.py with the following:

 # number_gen_dev.py